alexdavey/recipes/README.md

 ## OTHER OPTIONS
 * `lookForHeroImage`: on by default, but you can turn it off if you never intend to include hero images
-* `autoUrlSections`: list of sections in the recepe template where you want raw URLs (ex: www.instagram.com) to be turned into real links.
+* `autoUrlSections`: list of sections in the recipe template where you want raw URLs (ex: www.instagram.com) to be turned into real links.
 Great for the `Based On` section but not so good if you want to include Markdown-formatted links in other sections
 * `shortenUrls`: turns a super-long url into just the main domain name (link will still work as normal, just less cluttered).
 Off by default but exists if you want it